OUR TEAM

 CHINWE OSSAI

-Chinwe is a second-year student in the clinical psychology masters program with a concentration in forensic psychology with the ultimate goal of achieving a PhD in Clinical Psychology.
+Chinwe is a recent graduate from our clinical psychology master's program.
+She graduated with a concentration in forensic psychology with the ultimate goal of achieving a Ph.D. in Clinical Psychology.
 She received her BA degree double majoring in psychology and criminal justice at Rutgers University.
 She is interested in many areas of research including forensic psychology and the development of eating disorders and how pressures from society and in the home can impact one’s perception of their image.

 NAYELI DUME